zizekuros/ungry/README.md

 # Ungry

-This is a simple shopping list app built with [Bolt.new](https://bolt.new), a no-code AI tool for creating apps.
-It allows users to create and share shopping lists with friends.
+A collaborative shopping list app that lets you create and share shopping lists with friends.
+Built as an alternative to the discontinued HNGRY app.

-## Why?
-I'm just experimenting with Bolt.new and testing out its capabilities.
-The goal is to create an alternative to **[HNGRY](https://iamhngry.com/)**, which was shut down on **31st of March 2025**.

 ## Features
-- User registration
+- User registration and authentication
-- Create a shopping list
+- Create and manage shopping lists
-- Share it with friends (joining, leaving a list)
+- Share lists with friends using access keys
+- Real-time collaboration on shared lists
-- Keep track of items together
+- Mark items as bought/unbought
-- Marking bought or unbought items
+- Sort items by name or date

 ## Tech Stack
 - React + TypeScript